Georg Michaelis: Decline

 In August, the naval mutinies at Wilhelmshaven led to executions.
 Michaelis blamed the socialists in the Reichstag hoping to split the coalition.
 But the Reichstag demanded his resignation.
 On 24 October 1917 the National Liberals three socialist parties in the coalition made representations to the Kaiser.
 In his autobiography he laid the blame on his own refusal to bend to pressure for liberal electoral reforms.
 The deputies hoped to replace him with a Centre Party aristocrat, Georg von Hertling.

 He remained in this position until 1 November 1917, when he was forced to resign after coming under fire for refusing to commit himself by endorsing a resolution passed by the Reichstag favouring peace without annexation or indemnities.
 Michaelis attempted to retain his role as Prussian Minister President, but without success as Count Hertling was determined that the two posts could not be separated.

 Late life and death

 From 1 April 1918 to 31 March 1919 he served as Oberpräsident of the Prussian province of Pomerania.
 After the end of World War I, he cooperated with the local workers' and soldiers' council.
 Nevertheless, the socialist-dominated government of Prussia soon replaced him.

 Michaelis worked in the fields of economic lobbying, in student organizations, in the synod of the Evangelical Church of the old-Prussian Union and became a member of the monarchist/national conservative German National People's Party (DNVP).
 In 1921, he published his memoirs, Für Staat und Volk.
-Eine Lebensgeschichte.
+Eine Lebensgeschichte (For State and People.
+A Life Story).

 Georg Michaelis died on 24 July 1936 in Bad Saarow-Pieskow (Brandenburg) at the age of 78.